Real-Time Driver Safety Scoring Through Inverse Crash Probability Modeling: Introduction

 The dominant approach in data-driven traffic safety research is \textit{crash prediction}.
 This estimates the likelihood of a crash based on environmental and operational conditions \cite{wang2021review}.
 While valuable for infrastructure planning and hotspot identification, it offers limited utility for real-time driver feedback.
 Binary outputs such as "crash likely" or "crash unlikely" provide minimal actionable information.
 They do not convey the degree of risk or identify which factors (speed, lighting, weather) contribute to it.

 This paper introduces \textbf{Inverse Crash Modeling}, a paradigm that converts binary crash classifiers into continuous safety scoring systems.
 The proposed framework, \textbf{SafeDriver-IQ}, quantifies the distance between current driving conditions and \textit{crash-producing scenarios} as a continuous score from 0 to 100.
 The transformation uses posterior class probabilities from a trained crash classifier, with the probability of not crashing as the safety score.
 A well-calibrated classifier preserves these gradations, whereas conventional binary thresholding discards them.
-The inverse modeling approach recovers and communicates them as continuous feedback.
+The inverse modeling approach recovers this gradient as continuous feedback.

 The model offers the following key contributions: